Well, two hours in the can, as El Rushbo would say.

 We need affordable housing funds.

-The radical left-wing welfare rights group Acorn is out there saying we want more affordable housing in Barney Frank's Fannie Mae bailout.
+The radical left-wing welfare rights group Acorn is out there saying, we want more affordable housing in Barney Frank's Fannie Mae bailout.

-We want more affordable house.
+We want more affordable housing.

 So we get affordable housing.

-We sue mortgage brokers for denying mortgages, so then they give more high-risk mortgages, and lo and behold, we get foreclosures.
+So then they give more high-risk mortgages, and lo and behold, we get foreclosures.

 And who do we blame?